31 Legitimate Ways to Make Money at Home

 Here are two of our favorites:

 - The easy-to-use Ibotta app is the perfect way to squeeze some extra savings out of your grocery hauls.
 Before heading to the store, search for items on your shopping list within the app.
 Once you’ve checked out, snap a photo of your receipt and boom — cash back.
-When you sign up and claim your first offer, you’ll get a $10 bonus.
+When you sign up and upload your first receipt, you’ll get a $5 bonus.

 - Shopping online?
 Shop through Ebates, a cash-back site that rewards you nearly every time you buy something online.
 For example, Ebates gives you up to 10% cash back on online Walmart purchases.
 Plus, you’ll get a free $10 gift card to Walmart for giving the site a try.